What is the Community Foundation?

 How is the Community Foundation different from other nonprofits?

 Generally, nonprofit organizations raise and spend money for their own operations and programs.
 Our Foundation differs in that we operate like a savings account for the entire community’s benefit.
 In addition, our funds are consistently growing in an endowment account which earns interest.
-Distributions from our more than 200 funds support worthwhile charitable community causes, but the principal of the endowment remains intact to grow for future generations.
+Distributions from our more than 200 funds support worthwhile charitable community causes, but the principle of the endowment remains intact to grow for future generations.

 How does the Community Foundation differ from a private foundation?